JyNing04/my_site/content/event/ces2024/index.md

 ---
 abstract: The Cavalier Autonomous Racing team achieved 2nd place at the [**Indy Autonomous Challenge**](https://www.indyautonomouschallenge.com/) at CES 2024.
 As an unqualified team in last year's competition, we qualified as the top-seeded contender and martched to this year's racing competition at CES 2024.
 The semi-final was between our team and [MIT-PITT-RW](https://www.mitpittrw.com/).
 Starting as the attacker, our autonomous car successfully completed overtakes when the defending car was running at 80 mph, 100 mph, and 115 mph, ultimately reaching a speed of 143 mph (230 kmph)!
 The finals brought us head-to-head with the [TUM Autonomous Racing team](https://www.linkedin.com/company/ftm-tum/).
 We managed to overtake them at 100 mph.
 However, our motion planner sent an acceleration command during a defense maneuver, pushing our car from 80 mph to 130 mph.
 This unforeseen action led to a race rule violation, bringing the round to an end and securing us the 2nd place.
 Here is the exceptional team behind our success at the IAC CES event.
-More details can be found in [the team website](https://autonomousracing.dev/crew)
+More details can be found in [the team website](https://autonomousracing.dev/crew).
 This talented crew, both on-site and remotely, played pivotal roles in preparing the autonomous racing stack.

-- Autonomous Racing crew at the IAC CES event

-  - Aron Harder - CS, PhD - Technical Team Lead + Software Integration Team Lead
-  - Amar Kulkarni - CS, PhD - Motion Planning Team Lead
-  - Jingyun Ning - CpE, PhD - Vehicle Dynamics & Control Team Lead
-  - John Chrosniak - CS, MS - Perception Team Lead
-  - John Link - CS, UG - Drivetrain and Longitudinal Dynamics
-  - Shreepa Parthaje - CS, UG
-  - Srikar Gouru - CS, UG
-  - Siddharth Lakkoju - CS, UG
-  - Michael Fatemi - CS, UG
-  - Aditya Kak - CS, UG
-  - Akash Pamal - CS UG
-  - Niklas Holle - Visiting student (U. of Stuttgart)

-- Remote crew

-  - Trent Weiss - CS PhD
-  - Kyle McDonald - CS UG
-  - Ekow Daniels - MAE UG
-  - Annabel Li - CS UG
-  - Mark Piatko - MAE UG
-  - David Xiang - CS UG
-  - Harshal Nallapareddy - CS UG
-  - Preetham Minchu - CS UG

 Our car is set to undergo a transformation into the [AV-24](https://www.indyautonomouschallenge.com/indy-autonomous-challenge-unveils-next-gen-autonomous-vehicle-platform-iac-av-24) configuration over the next two months.
 The next race will be held at the Formula One racetrack in Monza, Italy this summer.

 address:
   city: Las Vegas